 | | Used | Allocated | Efficiency | Ave.
 Wait Time |

-| Cores | 4.3 | 5.5 | 69.4% | 133.00 CPU Hrs |
+| Cores | 1.0 | 8.0 | 12.5% | 481.45 CPU Hrs |

-| Memory | 22.2G | 27.2G | 68.3% | |
+| Memory | 8.7G | 32.0G | 27.3% | |

-| GPUS | 0.5 | 1.0 | 51.4% | 100.20 GPU Hrs |
+| GPUS | 1.0 | 1.0 | 98.1% | 60.18 GPU Hrs |

-| Time | 14.57h | 45.38h | 45.9% | 0.00h |
+| Time | 1.58h | 6.00h | 26.4% | 10.33h |

 +---------------------------------------------------------------+

-seff-account -u USERNAME -S 2024-08-13 -E 2024-08-20
+seff-account -u USERNAME -S 2026-05-13 -E 2026-05-18

 Fairshare

-Job State
+Job by State

 If you have jobs that finished in the day indicated, then a breakdown of their end states is presented.
 Jobs are sorted first by whether or not they asked for GPU.
-Next the total number of jobs in that category is given, followed by a break down by state.
-Completed jobs are those that finished cleanly with no errors that slurm could detect (there may still be errors that your code has generated internally).
-Canceled jobs are those jobs which were terminated via the scancel command either by yourself or the administrator.
-Failed jobs are those jobs that the scheduler has detected as having a faulty exit.
-Out of Memory jobs are those that hit the requested memory limit set in the job script.
-Timed Out jobs are those that hit the requested time limit set in the job script.
+Next, the total number of jobs in that category is given, followed by a break down by state.

 Used, Allocated, and Efficiency

-For all the jobs that were not Canceled, we calculate statistics averaged over all the jobs run.
-These are broken down by Cores, Memory, GPUs, and Time.
-Average Used is the average amount actually used by the job.
-Average Allocated is the average amount of resources allocated by the job script for the job.
-Average Efficiency is the ratio of the amount of resource Used by the job to the amount of resources Allocated per job, averaged over all the jobs.
 In an ideal world your jobs should use exactly, or as close as possible, as much resources as they request and hence have a Average Efficiency of 100%.
 In practice, some jobs use all the resources they request, others do not.
-Have unused resources that you have allocated means that your code is not utilizing all the space you’ve set aside for it.
+Having unused resources that you have allocated means that your code is not utilizing all the space you have set aside for it.
 This wasted space ends up driving down your fairshare as cores, memory, and GPUs you do not use are still charged against your fairshare.

 To learn more about which jobs are the culprits, we recommend using tools like seff-account, jobstats, and sacct.
 These tools can give you an overview of your jobs and more detailed information about specific jobs.
 We have also have an in depth guide to Job Efficiency and Optimization which goes into more depth regarding techniques for improving your efficiency.